 At the commencement of the tenancy a copy of the Gas Safety Record must be provided to the tenants.
 Annual safety checks are required thereafter along with the new Gas Safety Record that must be shared with the tenants within 28 days of the expiry of the previous one.

 Gas Safety Records must be retained for a period of 2 years from the date of testing and must be available to for inspection upon request.

 Electrical Equipment (Safety) Regulations 1994

-Under the Electrical Equipment (Safety) Regulations 1994 Landlords have a legal obligation and a duty of care to Tenants to ensure that the electrical installation and the electrical equipment they supply in a property is in safe condition.
+Under the Electrical Equipment (Safety) Regulations 1994 Landlords have a legal obligation and a duty of care to Tenants to ensure that the electrical equipment they supply in a property is in safe condition.

-Should the electrical installation or any appliance within your rental property cause harm to a tenant you could be held liable.
+Should the electrical equipment within your rental property cause harm to a tenant you could be held liable.